MohammadRadwan/Scout-2018/README.md

 # Scout
-Its a Multi-pages Template for "Scout Group" Located In Jordan, Marj-Alhamam.
+Its a Multi-pages Template for 'Scout Group' Located In Jordan, Marj-Alhamam.

 ## Technologies Used: